EFX Orientations of Multigraphs: Introduction

-We informally define some of the terms used in the following theorem and defer formal definitions to Section~\ref{section:prelim}.
-Given a bi-valued symmetric multigraph $G$ with two edge weights, a {\em heavy component} is a component of $G$ if one were to ignore the set of light edges.
-A non-trivial odd multitree is a multigraph that is a tree on at least two vertices if parallel edges are ignored, and every edge has odd multiplicity.
+We informally define some terminology.
+Given a bi-valued symmetric multigraph $G$ with two edge weights, a {\em heavy component} is a component of $G$ if one were to ignore the set of light edges. an NTOM is a multigraph that is a tree on at least two vertices if parallel edges are ignored, and every edge has odd multiplicity.
+We say that the set $S$ of heavy edges of a heavy component of $G$ {\em induces} an NTOM if the edge-induced submultigraph $G[S]$ is an NTOM.